AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/advanced/metadata.md

 1. When processing is complete, select the asset, and tap __properties__ in the top action bar to display its metadata
 1. Review the `Colors Family` and `Colors` [metadata fields](#metadata-schema) for the metadata written back from the custom Asset Compute metadata worker.

-This color metadata is now available to be written back to the binary as XMP data (on the next XMP write-back) as well as aids with asset discover-ability via full-text search.
+With the color metadata written to the asset's metadata, on the `[dam:Asset]/jcr:content/metadata` resource, this metadata is indexed increased asset discover-ability using these terms via search, and they can even be written back to the asset's binary if then __DAM Metadata Writeback__ workflow is invoked on it.

 ### Metadata rendition in AEM Assets